Momentum-Team-14/momentum-team-14.github.io/_posts/2022-08-08-welcome-phase-2.md

 ## 🎯 Project

 We'll be using the Thinkific content as an introduction to Python concepts.
-Please complete the [Python section](https://momentumlearn.thinkific.com/courses/take/back-end-development-with-python-and-django/) through while statements by Tuesday morning, 8/9.
+Please complete the [Python section](https://momentumlearn.thinkific.com/courses/take/back-end-development-with-python-and-django/) **Please come to class with 3 questions tomorrow, 8/9**

 ## 🔖 Resources